lunarmodules/ldoc/doc/doc.md

     alias('tparam',{'param',modifiers={type="$1"}})

-As an extension, you're allowed to use '@param' tags in table definitions.
-This makes it possible to use type alias like '@string' to describe fields, since they will expand to 'param'.
+As an extension, you're allowed to use **@param** tags in table definitions.
+This makes it possible to use type aliases like **@string** to describe fields, since they will expand to 'param'.

 Another modifier understood by LDoc is `opt`.
 For instance,